tbreuss/pdo/README.md

 ---

-The remaining `tebe\PDOStatement` methods are simple wrapper methods of the underlying `PDOStatement` class.
+The remaining `tebe\pdo\PDOStatement` methods are simple wrapper methods of the underlying `PDOStatement` class.
 For more information, see [php.net](https://php.net/pdostatement).

 - [bindColumn](https://php.net/pdostatement.bindcolumn)